Knowing how to buy the right website design packages is an important key to business growth

 Design alone does not determine effectiveness.

 Identifying the process of building websites as "design" is actually a misnomer that comes from the wrong idea that the design is what determines effectiveness.
-The prettiest website is not the one that wins the most buyers unless you are in an industry that sells beauty.
+The prettiest website is not the one that wins the most buyers unless you are in an industry that sells beauty products or clothes.
 Websites that win are built to speak to and engage a buyer right where they are and help them learn what they need to buy so they can address their needs and goals.

 The creative director at Story Collaborative, Amy Alexander, says it this way, "design solves content's problem."
 The purpose of design is to deliver messaging and it is the messaging that should drive whatever design presents.
 In essence, design works for messaging, and should be judged based upon whether the message gets through.
 When design is the primary driver, it can actually interfere with the effectiveness of the website.